darioalessandro/BFAlienTableView/README.txt

  *    "This product includes software developed by
  *    Dario Alessandro Lencina Talarico: darioalessandrolencina@gmail.com"
  *
- *    Alternately, this acknowledgment SHOULD in the software itself,
+ *    Alternately, this acknowledgment SHOULD be included in the software itself,
  *    usually where such third-party acknowledgments normally appear, *
  *